TrackSeries/TrackSeries.TheTVDB.Client/README.md

     options.ApiKey = "Set here your API-KEY for TheTVDB";
 });
 ```
 The client will automatically manage tokens for you so you don't need to worry about it.
-In case you would like to authenticate specifically  to run actions over an specific TheTVDB user you can use the following:
+In case you would like to authenticate to run actions over an specific TheTVDB user you can use the following:

 ```C#
 await client.Authentication.AuthenticateAsync("Username", "UserKey");